gtheilman/OnCallAssignments/README.md

 - Sort tables on different columns.
 Search tables for specific information.
 - Transcribe the recording (extra fee charged by Twilio)
 - Look up the person registered to an incoming cell phone number (extra fee charged by Twilio)
+- Source code is available and editable.
+Personalize the program for your own needs.

 ### Technical Details